Maluku (province): Modern era

-Indonesian military forces evacuate refugees of the Ambon religious riots.
+Ambon War Cemetery monument, a war cemetery housing the remains of 1,777 Australian, Dutch, and British soldiers.

 Following the outbreak of the Pacific War on 7 December 1941, as part of World War II the region was occupied by the Japanese.
 The Japanese attacked on 31 January 1942, landing at Hutu beach on the north coast, and Ritung beach in the south.
 They were opposed by soldiers of the KNIL and a small Australian contingent.
 The KNIL commander was captured the day after the attack, and the last defenders of the airfield were overcome a few days later.
 The battle was followed by the summary execution of more than 300 Allied PoWs in the Laha massacre.

 On 15 August 1945, Japan capitulated to the Allied forces.
 Two days later, the Proclamation of Independence of Indonesia was declared.
 Maluku was declared as one of the provinces of the Republic of Indonesia.
 However, the formation and position of Maluku was forced to take place in Jakarta, as after the Japanese surrender, the Netherlands Indies Civil Administration (NICA) immediately re-entered Maluku to assume control.
-The Dutch controlled Maluku until 1949, when in accordance to the Dutch–Indonesian Round Table Conference, the Dutch recognize sovereignty of Indonesia.
+The Dutch controlled Maluku until 1949, when in accordance to the Dutch–Indonesian Round Table Conference, the Dutch recognized sovereignty of Indonesia.
 The Dutch soon left Maluku.
 Due to a deep distrust of the Indonesian leadership, which was predominantly Javanese Muslim, in 1951 an independent Republic of the South Moluccas (Indonesian: RMS, Republik Maluku Selatan) was proclaimed at Ambon.
 The RMS had strong support among the former Moluccans colonial soldiers.
 Indonesian forces invaded Maluku to crush the separatists.
 The main stronghold of the RMS on Ambon was defeated by Indonesian forces in November 1950, while a smaller scale guerilla struggle continued on Seram Island until 1962.
 The defeat on Ambon however resulted in the flight of the self-declared RMS government from the islands, and the formation of a government in exile in the Netherlands.
 The following year some 12,000 Moluccan soldiers accompanied by their families went to the Netherlands.